luisherrmann/bih_swp2023_custom_ds/README.md

-# BIH Software Project: Custom Datasets
+# BIH Software Project: Custom Datasets Toy Example
 ---

 See the Jupyter Notebook for further instructions.